openhab/openhab-docs/addons/actions.md

 ### Exec Actions

 - `executeCommandLine(String commandLine)`: Executes a command on the command line without waiting for the command to complete
-- `executeCommandLine(java.time.Duration timeout, String commandLine)`: Executes a command on the command and waits timeout milliseconds for the command to complete, returning the output from the command as a String
+- `executeCommandLine(java.time.Duration timeout, String commandLine)`: Executes a command on the command and waits timeout seconds for the command to complete, returning the output from the command as a String

 ### HTTP Actions